Dr Senior Lecturer Ph.D, M.Sc, B.Sc

 - To train students to think analytically through exposure to all areas of economic analysis (verbal, graphical and mathematical) in order to be able to contribute meaningfully to economic policy formulation and implementation guides.

-- To train God-fearing and visionary leaders through the combination of relevant theories and application techniques, spiritual development and entrepreneurial training which are emphasized at every level of courses in Economics Department of Covenant University.
+- To train God-fearing and visionary leaders through the combination of relevant theories and application techniques, spiritual development and entrepreneurial training which are emphasized at every level of courses in Department of Economics and Development Studies of Covenant University.

 - To train students to be highly knowledgeable in the economic structure and history of Nigeria and to its relation to the international economic environment.

 RESEARCH TEAMS AND ACCOMPLISHMENTS

 |1||Street Trading Research Cluster||To examine the socio-demographic characteristics of mobile and roaming street vendors in Nigeria.|| |

 Prof. Ogunrinola, I.O

 (Town and Gown Consultative Approach to Poverty Reduction in Nigeria)